-In order that Ionel's refined matching condition (6.29) of \cite{IonelGW} is satisfied between the curves in level $(1,0)$ and $(3,2)$, it is important that (at least in the limit), the same rescaling factor is used the first and the third time: for example rescaling by $n^{-1}$ then $n^{-2}$, then $3n^{-1}$ would result in something that would not satisfy Ionel's refined matching condition (6.29), however rescaling by $2n^{-1}$ then $3n^{-2}$, then $2n^{-1}$ would be fine.
-This is an essential point that is easily missed when just intuitively considering the geometric pictures drawn in \cite{IonelGW}.
+To satisfy Ionel's refined matching condition, (6.29) of \cite{IonelGW}, between the curves in level $(1,0)$ and $(3,2)$, it is important that (at least in the limit), the same rescaling factor is used the first and the third time: for example rescaling by $n^{-1}$ then $n^{-2}$, then $3n^{-1}$ would violate Ionel's refined matching condition (6.29), however rescaling by $2n^{-1}$ then $3n^{-2}$, then $2n^{-1}$ would be fine.
+This essential point is easily missed when intuitively considering the geometric pictures drawn in \cite{IonelGW}.